cindyl5697/sep11-freedom-project/entries/entry03.md

 To explain the category Develops that contains Authentication, Database, and Storage from paragraph four:
 <br>
 Authentication considers as registration for your apps such as username/email and passwords.
 The idea of Authentication such as sign-in/log-in for our social media or email that interact daily.
-I don't think I need it, for now, I think it will be helpful in the future.
+I do not think I need it for my project.
 There are two types of databases, as I stated above paragraph: Real-time database and Cloud Firestore.
 Both databases help to sync and storage the data.
 <br>